TomographicImaging/CIL/README.md

  C = A.subset(temperature = 20)
  ```

- #### `DataSetProcessor`
+ #### `DataProcessor`
  Defines a generic DataContainer processor, it accepts `DataContainer` as inputs and outputs `DataContainer`.
  The aim of this class is to simplify the writing of processing pipelines.

- A `DataSetProcessor` does calculate its output only when needed and can return a copy of its output (if available) when none of its inputs have changed.
+ A `DataProcessor` does calculate its output only when needed and can return a copy of its output (if available) when none of its inputs have changed.
 Normally it is important to overwrite the `process` method and the `__init__` to describe all the parameter that are specific to the processor.

  ### `ccpi.optimisation`